-The bog is located in an area with a locally important bedrock aquifer (Li) with Bedrock that is moderately productive only in local zones (EPA map-viewer).
 An aquifer is an underground body of water-bearing rock or unconsolidated materials (gravel or sand) from which groundwater can be extracted in useful amounts.
 GSIs Aquifer classes are divided into three main groups based on their resource potential, and further subdivided based on the type of openings through which groundwater flows.
 There are nine aquifer categories in total.

-Locally important aquifers are capable of supplying locally important abstractions (e.g. smaller public water supplies, group schemes), or good yields (100-400 m3/d).
-These data give an indication of sub-surface deposits (bedrock and unconsolidated materials) in terms of their groundwater resource potential and dominant groundwater flow type.
+Regionally important aquifers can supply regionally important abstractions (e.g. large public water supplies).
+The continuous aquifer unit generally has an area of >25 km2.
+Groundwater flow predominantly occurs through fractures, fissures and joints.